South African cuisine: Indigenous cookery

-For many South Africans meat is the center of any meal.
-The Khoisan ate roasted meat, and they also dried meat for later use.
-The influence of their diet is reflected in the common Southern African love of barbecue (generally called in South Africa by its Afrikaans name, a braai) and biltong (dried preserved meat).
+For many South Africans, meat is central to any meal.
+The Khoisan ate roasted meat and dried it for later use.
+The influence of their diet is reflected in the shared Southern African love of barbecue (generally referred to in South Africa by its Afrikaans name, a braai) and biltong (dried, preserved meat).
 As in the past, when men kept cattle as their prized possession in the rural areas, South Africans have a preference for beef.

-Today, South Africans enjoy not only beef, but mutton, goat, chicken and other meats as a centerpiece of a meal.
+Today, South Africans enjoy not only beef but also mutton, goat, chicken, and other meats as the centerpiece of a meal.
 On weekends, many South African families have a braai, and the meal usually consists of pap en vleis, which is maize meal and grilled meat.
 Eating meat even has a ritual significance in both traditional and modern South African culture.

-In Bantu culture, for weddings, initiations, the arrival of family members after a long trip and other special occasions, families will buy a live animal and slaughter it at home, and then prepare a large meal for the community or neighbourhood.
+In Bantu culture, for weddings, initiations, the arrival of family members after a long trip, and other special occasions, families purchase a live animal, slaughter it at home, and then prepare a large meal for the community or neighbourhood.
 Participants often say that spilling the blood of the animal on the ground pleases the ancestors who invisibly gather around the carcass.
-On holiday weekends, entrepreneurs will set up pens of live animals along the main roads of townships—mostly sheep and goats—for families to purchase, slaughter, cook and eat.
-Beef being the most prized meat for weddings, affluent families often purchase a live steer for slaughter at home.
+On holiday weekends, entrepreneurs set up pens of live animals along township main roads—primarily sheep and goats—for families to purchase, slaughter, cook, and eat.
+Because beef is the most prized meat for weddings, affluent families often buy a live steer for slaughter at home.